Concept Gradient: Concept-based Interpretation Without Linear Assumption: Related work

-Concept-based explanations aims to provide human-centered explanations which answer the question ``does this human understandable concept relates to the model prediction?''\citep{kim2018interpretability, zhou2018interpretable}.
+Concept-based explanations aims to provide human-centered explanations which answer the question ``does this human understandable concept relates to the model prediction?''.
 Some follows-up for concept-based explanations include when are concept sufficient to explain a model~\citep{yeh2019On}, computing interventions on concepts for post-hoc models~\citep{goyal2019explaining} and self-interpretable models~\citep{koh2020concept}, combining concept with other feature attributions~\citep{schrouff2021best}, unsupervised discovery of concepts~\citep{ghorbani2019automating, yeh2020completeness, ghandeharioun2021dissect}, and debiasing concepts~\citep{bahadori2020debiasing}.
 The most similar work to ours is the work of \cite{chen2020concept}, which is motivated by the issue of CAV that concept does not necessarily lie in the linear subspace of some activation layer.
-They address this problem in the self-explainable model setting by training a self-interpretable model and limits the concepts to be whitened.
-On the other hand, our work address the non-linear concept problem of CAV in the post-hoc setting by learning a non-linear concept component and connects to the activation space via chain rule.
-As a result, our method can be applied to the setting when the user has no control of the training process of the model.
-Another work that considers nonlinear modeling of concepts is that of \citep{zaeem2021cause}.
-They adopted a causal-based interpretation instead and consider the co-occurrence of predicted concept and target labels to capture the logical causal relation.
+They address this problem by training a self-interpretable model and limits the concepts to be whitened.
+On the contrary, our work address the non-linear concept problem of CAV in the post-hoc setting by learning a non-linear concept component and connects to the activation space via chain rule.
+Another work that considers nonlinear modeling of concepts is TCAR~\citep{crabbe2022concept}.
+They modeled concepts with non-linear kernel functions and calculate relevance score via the concept function output magnitude.
+However, merely considering the function output ignores interactions between the target and concept function and potentially leads to explaining spurious correlations.